 While the essential oils included in this cleaner certainly will have a deodorizing effect, if you’re just hoping to freshen the scent of your carpet rather than treat stains, you may find it easier to use a baking soda-based cleaner that you can sprinkle on for that purpose.
 This lavender carpet deodorizer is simple to make at home using only baking soda and lavender essential oil.

 - Large pitcher

 - Combine all ingredients in a large jug or pitcher and stir gently.

 Kate Kordsmeier is the founder of Root + Revel, a food and wellness site helping people live naturally, without sacrifice.
-After being diagnosed with PCOS, leaky gut, hypothyroidism and insulin resistance and subsequently healing her body naturally and reversing her symptoms with food and natural, holistic remedies, Kate founded Root + Revel, a site centered around on real, whole foods, safe, non-toxic beauty, effective DIY recipes and healthy living inspiration.
-Sign up for Root + Revel’s newsletter to receive a FREE DIY Natural Cleaning eBook.56
+After being diagnosed with PCOS, leaky gut, hypothyroidism, and insulin resistance, she healed her body naturally and reversed her symptoms with food and natural holistic remedies.
+Kate is the founder of Root + Revel, a site centered around real whole foods, safe, non-toxic beauty, effective DIY recipes, and healthy living inspiration.
+Sign up for Root + Revel’s newsletter to receive a FREE DIY Natural Cleaning eBook.207